GabeScott/standard-works-vault/General Conference/1978 October - The Remarkable Example of the Bermejillo, Mexico, Branch.md

 Nonmembers have been influenced by the example of members in Bermejillo, and a number have been taught the gospel.

 As the branch grew, the rented facilities became too small for them.
-So President Castañeda obtained permission for the use of this plot of land [slide shown], upon which to build a chapel.
+So President Castañeda obtained permission for the use of this plot of land \[slide shown\], upon which to build a chapel.
 Other branches in the mission had met with extreme difficulty in obtaining such permission, but the village officials in Bermejillo were aware of the accomplishments of the branch and were pleased at the prospect of having a chapel built here.

 A small, temporary, adobe chapel has been erected on the property and is now serving while the Saints raise their share of the funds for their new meeting place, which they have been authorized to build.